Mappy-Land: Gameplay

 In the Ghost Town, Mappy will use a flashlight to ward off the ghosts, and can travel the stage with a balloon.

 In order to finish a stage, the player must collect all six target items and then proceed to the exit on the right.
-Sometimes in certain stories is necessary to locate a subarea to obtain a special item before exiting.
-If takes too long to finish an area, a warning chime will sound and the music will speed up, and eventually a Goro Coin will chase Mappy as well, which cannot be attacked or distracted.
+Sometimes in certain stories, it is necessary to locate a subarea to obtain a special item before exiting.
+If it takes too long to finish an area, a warning chime will sound and the music will speed up, and eventually a Goro Coin will chase Mappy as well, which cannot be attacked or distracted.